-Your treatment will depend on the type of KS you have, the number of lesions you have, where they are, your general health and your age.
+Your treatment will depend on the type of Kaposi’s sarcoma (KS) you have, the number of lesions you have, where they are, your general health and your age.

 Back to top

-In cases of KS that occur when HIV is diagnosed, treating HIV with special drugs known as highly active antiretroviral therapy (HAART) usually gets rid of KS lesions.
-HAART works by reducing the level of the HIV virus in the body and improving your immunity.
+If you have early-stage KS and untreated HIV infection, you will usually be given drug treatment for HIV called highly active antiretroviral therapy (HAART).
+HAART works by reducing the level of HIV in the body and improving your immunity.
 Once treatment with HAART is started, KS often gets better or disappears.
 But this can take some months to happen.

-During this time, if the skin lesions are causing distressing problems, a low dose of radiotherapy can be given to shrink them.
-Radiotherapy treats cancer by using high-energy x-rays to destroy the cancer cells, while doing as little harm as possible to normal cells.
+During this time, if the skin lesions are causing distress or other problems, a low dose of radiotherapy can be given to shrink them.
+Radiotherapy treats cancer by using high-energy rays to destroy the cancer cells, while doing as little harm as possible to normal cells.

-If KS affects the lungs, stomach or bowel or is causing general symptoms such as fever (high temperatures) and weight loss, you’ll usually need chemotherapy.
+Sometimes KS is more advanced by the time it is diagnosed.
+If the KS is affecting the lungs, stomach or bowel, or in the mouth making it difficult to eat. or if it is ulcerated or causing swollen limbs, you’ll usually be offered chemotherapy as well as HAART.
 If you’re already having anti-HIV treatment when KS is diagnosed, or if KS progresses, chemotherapy is usually advised.